K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Formulas for the Equivariant Classes of Closed Orbits

+\begin{proof} We give proofs of our formulas for some of the cases, omitting others which are very similar.
+Before beginning, we give here Table \ref{tab:roots-of-k}, which describes the roots of $K$ in each of our $7$ cases.
+It appears here, rather than in Section \ref{sec:specific-cases}, simply for the reader's ease of reference.

-Let $Q= K \cdot wB$ be a closed orbit.
-This corresponds to a $(p,q)$-clan $\gamma$ consisting only of signs.
-Via the algorithm of \cite{Yamamoto-97} (described in Subsection \ref{ssec:known-clans}) used for obtaining representatives of the orbit corresponding to $\gamma$, it is easy to see that the $S$-fixed points contained in this orbit are those corresponding to permutations whose one-line notation has $\{1,\hdots,p\}$ occurring at the positions of the $+$'s, and $\{p+1,\hdots,n\}$ occurring at the positions of the $-$'s.
-Thus $w$ should be taken to be any such permutation.
+\begin{proof}[Case (1)] Let $Q= K \cdot wB/B$ be a closed orbit, corresponding to a $(p,q)$-clan $\gamma$ consisting only of signs.
+Recall that $w$ can be taken to be any permutation whose one-line notation places $1,\hdots,p$ in the positions of the $+$ signs of $\gamma$, and $p+1,\hdots,n$ in the remaining positions.